-Since, Semple has enjoyed a successful artistic career spanning 16 years with over 15 international solo exhibitions, 40 group shows and major public art projects.
+Since 2000 Semple has enjoyed a successful artistic career in which he been the subject of 15 international solo exhibitions.
+He has featured in over 40 group shows and major public art projects.

 In Stuart Semple’s works, the emotional and spiritual impact of mass culture on the individual are re-imagined with a playful, exuberant and sociological language.